Fresh Beat Band of Spies

 Fresh Beat Band of Spies is an animated children's television series originally airing on Nickelodeon and the Nick Jr. Channel.
-It is a spin-off of Nickelodeon's live-action series The Fresh Beat Band.
-The show was created by Nadine van der Velde and Scott Kraft, and it was produced by Jeannine Hodson.
-Production took place at Nickelodeon Animation Studio and 6 Point Harness, both based in California.
+Produced by Nickelodeon Animation Studio and 6 Point Harness in California, and Nelvana Limited in Canada, it is a spin-off of Nickelodeon's live-action series The Fresh Beat Band.
+The series was created by Nadine van der Velde and Scott Kraft (the creators of the original live-action series) and developed by Michael Ryan.
+Yvette Gonzalez-Nacer, Thomas Hobson, Tara Perry, and Jon Beavers reprise their roles as Kiki, Shout, Marina, and Twist, respectively, while Tom Kenny replaces Patrick Levis as Reed, and Keith Silverstein also joins the cast.

+Kraft and der Velde served as executive producers, Jeannine Hodson and Laurie Handforth served as producers, and Chuck Sheetz served as the primary director, with Ian Freedman and Mike Sheill respectively directing the final two episodes.
+The writing staff included Michael Ryan, Hadley Klein, Kevin Sullivan, David Lewman, Tom Krajewski, Gary Janetti, Analise McNeill, Anne Fryer, and the duos of Evan Gore and Heather Lombard, and Andy Rheingold and Ray DeLaurentis.

-20 episodes were made.
-The series first previewed on the Nick Jr. Channel on June 15, 2015, before premiering on the main Nickelodeon network on June 29.
+20 episodes were produced.
+The series aired from June 15, 2015 to February 24, 2016.

-Plot
+Premise

 The Fresh Beat Band, now a group of spies, solve wacky mysteries in their town using their individual talents and cool gadgets.